What do you do when you’re sitting in church, the message has been deeply moving, and you hear someone sobbing behind you?

 Well, I did it—and amazingly—the sobbing immediately stopped.
 I think giving her a stick of gum may have worked because, if you think about it, you can’t chew gum and cry at the same time.
 It also probably shocked her a little and switched her focus from whatever was breaking her heart to the surprise treat being offered to her.
 Maybe what helped was the response of another person in her community of faith who risked offering a bit of comfort—even if it was strangely wrapped in a piece of shiny blue foil.

-As we left church the woman who had been crying shyly thanked me and I said, “Oh, you’re welcome.
-I know how moments like these can really get to you.”
-Driving home, I reached into my purse for a lip balm, smelled the gum again, and recalled how a stranger had once been kind to me on a day when I too had openly been crying in public.
+Driving home, I reached into my purse for a lip balm, smelled the gum again, and recalled with thankfulness how a stranger had once been kind to me on a day I openly cried in public.

 How true these words found in the first chapter of II Corinthians are.